Djam88/daily_planner_app/README.md

 ## Usage

-Download the starter code for the Daily Planner App.
+-Please click to open the follwoing link in a modern web browser -Add your work schedule
-Open the index.html file in a web browser.
+-click save

 ## Development